 God promises us heavenly reward, but our right standing and our capacity to obey is solely through Christ’s work of salvation and his enablement through the Holy Spirit.

 Applying this logic, we conclude that a jihadist exhibits tremendous pride.
 The jihadist believes that when he fights in a holy war for the right principles, even unto death, he will be justified and rewarded by his god.
-The thought that you can earn approval by your works and actions is a deadly form of pride.
+The thought that you can earn God’s approval by your actions is a deadly form of pride.

 Through Scripture, we know that God does not seek this type of worshipper.
 God is looking for a person who recognizes that he is spiritually destitute.
 He has nothing to offer.
 He comes to God as a beggar pleading for grace he does not deserve.